huzaifazia17/TomoAIClient/README.md

 # Tomo AI: Client Repository

 Tomo AI is a **Generative AI-based Prompt Web Application** designed to enhance effective learning in education.
 By leveraging the OpenAI API and Langchain, Tomo AI provides students and professors with an efficient platform for course-specific information retrieval and management.
+Tomo AI tackles the challenge of having a
 ---

 ### 🔗 Server Repository
 Find the server repository [here](https://github.com/huzaifazia17/TomoAIServer).

+---

+## Challenges Tomo AI Tackles

+Tomo AI is designed to address common challenges in education:

+- **Document Security**: Ensures that only authorized users (e.g., professors or students) can access sensitive course materials.
+- **Efficient Student Management**: Professors can easily add/remove students from their courses, streamlining administrative tasks.
+- **Slide Content Retrieval**: Students often struggle to find specific information in lecture slides.
+Tomo AI provides precise answers from uploaded documents, saving time.
+- **Customizable Document Visibility**: Professors can manage which documents are visible to students, tailoring the learning experience.
+- **Reduced Professor/TA Workload**: By automating responses to common questions, Tomo AI frees up educators' time for more critical tasks.

 ---